False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Criterion 1: Impact on the Decision Quality of Persons Considering, Seeking, and Receiving Treatment with a Nonsurgical Medical Aesthetic Device

 Pro.
-The current marketing methods promote awareness of the availability of nonsurgical options and access to clinicians—which could support an argument of decision quality related to informedness, as persons may not otherwise know about such devices and clinicians sans marketing activities.
+Current marketing methods promote awareness of availability of nonsurgical options and access to clinicians—which could support an argument of decision quality related to informedness, as persons may not otherwise know about such devices and clinicians sans marketing activities.

 Con.
-The fundamental purpose of marketing is to increase the use of advertised medical devices toward increased profit.
-Reasonable concern exists about consumers learning of nonsurgical medical aesthetic devices outside of counseling with a qualified healthcare professional, given the potential for anchoring bias, inherent financial conflict of interests, and the market presence of actors performing aesthetic procedures—the presence of all of which may contribute to misleading health care consumers (Smith & George, 2018).
-Subjective arguments for and against DTCA and other forms of marketing and promotion by the medical device industry are notably limited by the paucity of research on the subject matter.
+The fundamental purpose of marketing is to increase the use of marketed medical devices toward increased profit.
+There is reasonable concern with persons learning about nonsurgical medical aesthetic devices outside the context of counseling with a qualified healthcare professional, given the potential for anchoring bias, inherent financial conflict of interests, and the market presence of bad actors (including unqualified persons) performing aesthetic procedures—the presence of all of which may contribute to misleading healthcare consumers (Smith & George, 2018).
+Subjective arguments for and against DTCA and other forms of marketing and promotion by the medical device industry are notably limited by the paucity of evidence and research on the subject matter.

 Criterion 2: Feasibility